 During 36 caffeine-filled, sleepless hours, students from the University of Tennessee and elsewhere will brainstorm, build, break, test, and deploy whatever they can imagine, for the chance to win amazing prizes.

 There will also be plenty of time to interact with professional mentors and engineers, meet recruiters, and listen to great tech talks and tutorials from sponsors.

-The Min Kao building is one of the newest buildings on campus, with an expansive interior, modern architecture, and ridiculous internet speeds.
+The Min H. Kao Engineering building is one of the newest buildings on campus, with an expansive interior, modern architecture, and ridiculous internet speeds.
 Min Kao houses the Department of Electrical Engineering and Computer Science, and is a hotspot of innovation at the university.
-This weekend, it will be home to over 300 hackers building the technology of tomorrow.
+During VolHacks, it will be home to over 300 hackers building the technology of tomorrow.

 food and drinks

 floors of hacking space